 Scaling your ecommerce infrastructure involves investing in good hardware and software solutions to support your operations.
 These can include:

 If you’re hosting your ecommerce website yourself, you need to invest in robust physical servers that are capable of processing and storing large amounts of data.
 That means you also have to consider physical space dedicated for those servers in your premises.
-In addition to your main web server, application servers and proxy servers should also be considered.
+In addition to your main web server, application servers and different types of proxy servers should also be considered.

 Alternatively, you don’t necessarily need server hardware if you’re outsourcing to ecommerce hosting providers with their own servers.
 There are plenty of options like A2 Hosting, HostGator, and SiteGround.
 Costs vary depending on the provider and your unique business needs but typically start from as low as $75 per year.
 Also, if you need to delegate server hosting, but can’t afford a company provider, you can hire a node.js developer to handle it all on his own.

 Security should be a priority for ecommerce businesses as you have to safeguard your customers’ personal and financial information.
 As such, you need to invest in strong firewalls to ensure that your networks are protected from outside attackers.
 This adds a layer of security so that only certain kinds of traffic are permitted to access your site.